hummingbirdwhocode/Laniakey/README.md

 Once you have a 64 bit image installed, setup proceeds the same as any Linux distribution.
 Ensure you have at least 2GB of ram, or the build is likely to fail.
 You may need to setup swap space.

 ##### Building
+Cancel changes

-- `git clone -b master --single-branch https://github.com/xlscoin/excelsior`
+- `git clone -b master --single-branch https://github.com/hummingbirdwhocode/Laniakey-V2`
 - `cd excelsior`
 - `mkdir build`
 - `cd build`